-This time, I’m looking back at the paper “Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks” by Lewis et al. from Facebook AI Research (published 2020, v4 2021).
-Although it’s a few years old now, it laid out some foundational ideas for combining large language models with external knowledge retrieval.
-The core concept is to augment the generation process by first retrieving relevant documents and then conditioning the language model on both the original input and the retrieved text.
+This time, I’m looking back at “Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks” by Lewis et al. from Facebook AI Research, published in 2020 with v4 in 2021.
+Although it’s a few years old now, it laid out the basic idea behind combining language models with external knowledge retrieval.
+The core concept is to retrieve relevant documents first, then condition the generator on both the original input and the retrieved text.

-Looking at the architecture diagram felt quite familiar – encoding queries and documents, finding similar documents via vector search (like MIPS), and feeding them into a generator.
-However, the paper’s framing around combining “parametric memory” (knowledge stored in the LLM’s weights) and “non-parametric memory” (the external document index) was an interesting perspective.
+Looking at the architecture diagram felt familiar: encode queries and documents, find similar documents with vector search like MIPS, and feed them into a generator.
+The paper’s framing around “parametric memory”, knowledge stored in the model’s weights, and “non-parametric memory”, the external document index, was the more interesting part for me.

-The paper explores how to effectively combine these two memory types, proposing specific methods for training and decoding, particularly focusing on sequence-to-sequence tasks.
+The paper explores how to combine these two memory types, especially for sequence-to-sequence tasks.

 RAG models explicitly combine two types of knowledge storage: